Ancient Roman technology: Tactics

 Testudo is a tactical military maneuver original to Rome.
 The tactic was implemented by having units raise their shields in order to protect themselves from enemy projectiles raining down on them.
 The strategy only worked if each member of the testudo protected his comrade.
 Commonly used during siege battles, the "sheer discipline and synchronization required to form a Testudo" was a testament to the abilities of legionnaires.
 Testudo, meaning tortoise in Latin, "was not the norm, but rather adopted in specific situations to deal with particular threats on the battlefield".
-The Greek phalanx and other Roman formations were a source of inspiration for this maneouver.
+The Greek phalanx and other Roman formations were a source of inspiration for this maneuver.

 Cavalry

 The Roman cavalry saddle had four horns and is believed to have been copied from Celtic peoples.

 Siege warfare

 Roman siege engines such as ballistas, scorpions and onagers were not unique, but the Romans were probably the first people to put ballistas on carts for better mobility on campaigns.
 On the battlefield, it is thought that they were used to pick off enemy leaders.
-There is one account of the use of artillery in battle from Tacitus, Histories III,23:On engaging they drove back the enemy, only to be driven back themselves, for the Vitellians had concentrated their artillery on the raised road that they might have free and open ground from which to fire; their earlier shots had been scattered and had struck the trees without injuring the enemy.
-A ballista of enormous size belonging to the Fifteenth legion began to do great harm to the Flavians' line with the huge stones that it hurled; and it would have caused wide destruction if it had not been for the splendid bravery of two soldiers, who, taking some shields from the dead and so disguising themselves, cut the ropes and springs of the machine.In addition to innovations in land warfare, the Romans also developed the corvus (boarding device) a movable bridge that could attach itself to an enemy ship and allow the Romans to board the enemy vessel.
+There is one account of the use of artillery in battle from Tacitus, Histories III,23:

+In addition to innovations in land warfare, the Romans also developed the corvus (boarding device) a movable bridge that could attach itself to an enemy ship and allow the Romans to board the enemy vessel.
 Developed during the First Punic War it allowed them to apply their experience in land warfare on the seas.